yc-song/vrdiu-track-a/readme.md

 ```
 bash inference.sh
 ```
-Post-processing for ensuring no overlapped keys and save it to csv file
+Post-processing for ensuring no overlapping keys and save it to csv file
 ```
 python post_process.py
 python submission.py